Valuable Advice from a Rockwall County Divorce Lawyer

 5. Do not hide information from your attorney.
 Nothing hurts a case more than a surprise at trial or during negotiations.
 Your job is not to please your attorney or seek their approval.
 Your attorney has been hired to support you and your desires.
 But at the same time, never trust an attorney that refuses to criticize your bad conduct and tell you when your actions harm your case.
 Demand that your attorney tell you the good and bad of your case, including that such negative statements are meant to protect and facilitate the accomplishment of your desired outcome.

 6. Respond to tasks delegated to you by your attorney promptly.
 If your attorney has asked for something, there is a reason for it.
 The sooner the attorney has the information, the quicker it can be used to help you.

 7. Talk to and use paralegals whenever possible.
 It never ceases to amaze me how many people withhold information from paralegals to tell only an attorney.
 Attorney-client confidentiality extends to the entire office staff.
 The paralegal working on your case knows the facts of your case and can provide an invaluable asset.
 Demand that any lawyer you hire use paralegals to reduce your overall fees and put more minds on your case.
 You will be glad you did.

 We are Here for You

 David Eaker and all of us at Eaker Law Firm, PC are dedicated to making your life easier.
 We care about you and want to help you achieve your goals.
 We have made major changes to how we bill – replacing open ended hourly billing with flat-fee based bundled services for most cases.
-We further offer self-representation assistance and other limited representation services so that we can provide scaled legal services and assistance you and your family need.
 We can help.

 Call Eaker Law Firm, PC for any questions you may have.